-This mechanism is only likely to operate when governments enforce rulings against their own agents.
+This mechanism is only likely to operate when governments regularly enforce rulings against their own agents.
 Non-democratic governments enforce unfavorable rulings against their agents when the stakes for the regime are low, because courts’ various regime-sustaining functions depend “upon some measure of real judicial autonomy” (Ginsburg and Moustafa 2008, 8); if they did not, courts could not improve the regime’s legitimacy, resolve intra-elite disputes, or provide accurate information about citizen discontent.
 As a result, courts in non-democracies regularly rule in citizens’ favor when the stakes are low (Popova 2012).
 For example, Hendley (2017, 150) finds that in 2009 and 2011, Russia’s justice of the peace courts ruled in favor of the state only fifty percent of the time when it brought tax cases against citizens, and ruled in favor of citizens fully eighty percent of the time when they were the plaintiffs; Peerenboom (2002) finds similar results in China.
 Rulings against election-manipulating agents are likely to be enforced in at least some cases, as a result, so long as doing so in individual cases does not threaten the core interests of the regime (Murison 2013).
 Indeed, courts in Russia ruled in favor of forty-seven percent of plaintiffs who alleged improper behavior by election commissions (including fraud allegations) after the 1999 election (Solomon 2004).

 The theoretical argument can be summarized as follows.
-Governments in authoritarian regimes and electoral democracies create more de jure independent courts in order to capture multiple benefits(Moustafa 2014).
+Governments in authoritarian regimes and electoral democracies create more de jure independent courts in order to capture multiple benefits: legitimation, information-gathering, dispute resolution, and the promotion of investment, among others (Moustafa 2014).
 Even when the chances of winning cases are low, opposition groups take advantage of this opening in the political opportunity structure to impose costs of the regime and to bolster their own organizational resources.
 Judges who enjoy greater formal protections are thus more likely to hear cases from the opposition, leading to an increase in the number—and possibly the rate—of negative rulings for the regime in the absence of informal pressure from the ruling party.
 In the domain of election manipulation, increased costs of strategic litigation to the regime and increased legal risk to election-manipulating agents are both likely to lead to cleaner elections.
 When political competition is low, this lost manipulation is bearable to the regime.
 However, as electoral uncertainty increases, ruling parties will be more likely to bring their informal tools to bear on courts to secure favorable decisions in election cases.
 This pressure will reduce the effect of de jure independence on manipulation as competition increases.

 Hypothesis 1 (H1): An increase in de jure judicial independence is associated with reduced election fraud when political competition is low, but not when it is high.